Brad-Edwards/TechcraftingAI/README.md

-# atomiklabs
+# TechcraftingAI
-Platform code for open science projects like TechcraftingAI newsletters and podcasts
+Frontend code for TechcraftingAI newsletters and podcasts.